SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/index.md

 Swedbank Pay purchase module in an iframe.
 The purchase component will be styled by Swedbank Pay.

-Read about how you integrate them by following the links.
+Read about how you integrate them in the corresponding sections.

 {% include iterator.html next_href="redirect"
                          next_title="Redirect" %}